apache/skywalking-website/content/blog/2021-12-06-extend-skywalking-with-nbb/index.md

 #### Live Interface

 Finally, with all the previous parts installed, we're now at the component software developers will find the most useful.
-A Live interface is what developers use to create, manage, and view non-breaking breakpoints, and so on.
+A Live Interface is what developers use to create, manage, and view non-breaking breakpoints, and so on.
 There are a few live interfaces available:
 - [JetBrains Plugin](https://github.com/sourceplusplus/interface-jetbrains)
 - [CLI](https://github.com/sourceplusplus/interface-cli)